vintat/vintat.github.io/README.md

 He has extensive technical work experience in a variety of industries.
 Travel service, payment service, and e-commerce domains are some examples.

 When he's not pushing automation codes, he enjoys working out because staying healthy is a way of life for him.
+His favorite color is Navy Blue `#000080`.

 ## PORTFOLIO OF WORKS